 You can try out Fluent SMTP, which is a free SMTP plugin you can use that does not require any license!

-Fluent SMTP handles email deliverability in real-time.
+Fluent SMTP handles email deliverability in real time.
 All of your emails will reach the user’s inbox while maintaining optimal performance.
 Fluent SMTP can deliver any chunk of emails using your SMTP server.
 Fluent SMTP will help you deliver emails even if they somehow get blocked, by resending the emails.
-To learn more about using FluentSMTP please take a look at the below video.
+To learn more about using FluentSMTP please look at the video below.